Struggling to get interviews?

 3. Make your TikTok resume dynamic and engaging

 When recording your TikTok resume, consider filming it in multiple locations or with different backgrounds.
-This will keep it interesting and help hold the viewer’s attention much better than just standing in front of a whiteboard or sitting at a desk.
+Filming in multiple locations will keep your video interesting and help hold the viewer’s attention much better than standing in front of a whiteboard or sitting at a desk.

-Additionally, wear the same type of clothing you’d wear to an interview.
-If you’re including scenes of you doing your job, then wear what you’d wear on the job.
-Keep it engaging so your audience doesn’t get bored.
+Additionally, wear the same type of clothing you will wear to an interview.
+If you include scenes of you doing your job, wear your standard work attire.

 4. Introduce your biggest relevant achievements and qualifications first